ell1otwr1ght/ScottishCyberAwardElliotResearchDump/README.md

 If you need to run the code for whaterver reason please don't hesistate to get in touch and i can provide the nessary files and assitance needed to get it up and running.

+TBA: push code from server for all 3 models and coresponding test results (03/02/2025)